simpleiot/simpleiot/docs/development.md

 A `Point` can represent a sensor value, or a configuration parameter for the device.
 With sensor values and configuration represented as `Points`, it becomes easy to use both sensor data and configuration in rule or equations because the mechanism to use both is the same.
+Additionally, if all `Point` changes are recorded in a time series database (for instance Influxdb), you automatically have a record of all configuration changes for a device.

 `devices` can have parents or children and thus be represented in a hiearchy.
 To add structure to the system, you simply add nested `Devices`.
 The `Device`